-This list contains the 17 monuments of the world that correspond to the Safari Toob figures and the Montessori 3-part cards set from our Etsy shop.
+This list contains the 17 landmarks of the world that correspond to the Safari Toob figures and the Montessori 3-part cards set from our shop.
 If you have purchased the cards or downloaded the printable from our shop, this guide will add an extra ingredient of knowledge to the lesson and generate excitement in your children to learn more about these mysterious and ancient structures.

 Leaning Tower of Pisa

 This 12th-century bell tower to the Cathedral of Pisa is famous the world over for its accidental tilt.
 A soft foundation caused the 55-meter tower to lean even before it was completed in the 14th century.
 Thanks to efforts made at the end of the last century they were able to prevent its toppling over, preventing the loss of the most beautiful example of a renaissance bell tower in Northern Italy.